 The POF and COF of vertical assets were calculated using a scoring matrix.
-The POF for vertical assets was calculated using a combination of age and physical condition collected from inspections performed using work orders through the CAMS system.
-O&M protocol and performance factors were also scored and used in the calculation.
+The POF for vertical assets was calculated using a combination of age and physical condition collected from inspections performed using work orders through the CAMS.
+Operation and maintenance (O&M) protocol and performance factors were also scored and used in the calculation.
 In the absence of any other data, age was used to estimate POF.
 The COF for vertical assets was scored using a matrix of factors including: safety of public and employees, financial impact, public confidence, regulatory compliance, and firm capacity.